clowery52916/squad-box/README.md

 # SQUAD-BOX

 React-Redux-Rails App
+This application is delpoyed on heroku.
+Please visit this app by visiting this link. https://squadbox.herokuapp.com/

 I created this app in the hopes to stop sex offenders from being able to friend childen on social media sites.
 The process I used for creating this application was my portable scrum board.
 I like a very hands on approach to things, and having a physical board is very helpful in keeping me on track and progressing through the application.